skounis/vc-hello-didweb/README.md

 }
 ```

-With the `issuer` and the `vcPayload` prepared we use the `did-jwt-vc` library and create the credential as follows:
+With the `issuer` and the `vcPayload` prepared, we use the `did-jwt-vc` library and create the credential as follows:

 ```javascript
 import { createVerifiableCredentialJwt } from 'did-jwt-vc'